thinkphp/computer-science-in-python/Gems /GUI /Tkinter/README.md

    - Final project: Building a complete application

+Let's look at some examples to get started.

 ####  Example 1: Hello, World!
 This example creates a window with a "Hello, World!" label.